-- 1. Ask participants to say who is an advocate.
-An advocate is someone who speaks on your behalf. - 2.
+- Ask participants who an advocate is.
+An advocate is someone who campaigns on your behalf on an issue. - 2.
 Ask participants to share what are some of the roles and responsibilities that an advocate would undertake.
-Participants' responses should include: - To speak for you or on your behalf, or to help you speak for yourself - An advocate has no interest in telling you what to do but will aim to help you identify what you want and how best to get it - An advocate can help you get the information you want or need - An advocate may be able to help you challenge people who make unfair assumptions about you, or who treat you with disrespect - An advocate can help you recognise and make good use of your own skills and strengths, while also providing help in areas where you may require it
+Participants' responses should include: - To speak on your behalf, or to help you speak for yourself - An advocate has no interest in telling you what to do, but will aim to help you identify what you want and how best to get it - An advocate can help you get the information you want or need - An advocate may be able to help you challenge people who make unfair assumptions about you, or who treat you with disrespect - An advocate can help you recognise and make good use of your own skills and strengths, while also providing help in areas where you may require it

 - 3. Share with the group that there are three main types of advocacy. - Individual Advocacy is when the advocate concentrates his/her efforts solely on advocating for one or two people.
 The advocate could be a staff member of an organisation, a caregiver, family member, friend or volunteer.
-This type of advocacy is focused on the specific needs or situation surrounding the individual or person with a disability. - Systemic Advocacy is primarily concerned with influencing and changing the system in general (such as legislation, policy and practices) in ways that will benefit people with a disability as a group.
+This type of advocacy is focused on the specific needs or situation surrounding the individual or person with a disability - Systemic Advocacy is primarily concerned with influencing and changing the system in general (such as legislation, policy and practices) in ways that will benefit people with a disability as a group.
 Systemic advocates will encourage overall changes to the law, service policies, government and community attitudes.
-This form of advocacy does not usually involve individual advocacy, as it can cause a conflict of interest around the resources that are being generated and the purpose of the advocacy in general. - Self-advocacy is similar to individual advocacy, except it is undertaken by a person or group of people on behalf of themselves.
-If it is a group of people self-advocating, they typically share the same characteristics, interests, or needs. - 4.
-Ask participants to discuss whether they believe that they could advocate for themselves. - Close by sharing that each person can be an advocate for himself/herself.
-Identifying and utilising their own strengths and skills are talent in themselves and can create a real sense of empowerment and achievement.
-Inform participants that they can also use individual and systemic advocacy for advocating to have their unmet needs that were identified in Activity 6.6 met.
+This form of advocacy does not usually involve individual advocacy, as it can cause a conflict of interest around the resources that are being generated and the purpose of the advocacy in general - Self-Advocacy is similar to individual advocacy, except it is undertaken by a person or group of people on behalf of themselves.
+If it is a group of people self-advocating, they typically share the same characteristics, interests, or needs - 4.
+Ask participants to discuss whether they believe that they can advocate for themselves. - Close by sharing that each person can be an advocate for himself/herself.
+Identifying and utilising their own strengths and skills are talents in themselves and can create a real sense of empowerment and achievement.